You and your loved ones will have the support of our board-certified hospice doctors, nurses, social workers, aides, therapists and counselors.

 Losing someone you love is never easy.
 At HealthPartners and Park Nicollet, we give gentle guidance and support to help everyone prepare for and cope with the loss of a loved one.

 Our grief counselors understand that everyone experiences loss in different ways.
 We offer a variety of options to help you on your path to healing, including a range of bereavement classes and programs.
-Our Growing Through Grief program helps children and teens overcome the pain of losing a loved one.
-We also partner with We Honor Veterans to ensure that excellent end-of-life care is available for the nation’s veterans and their families.
+Throughout the Twin Cities and Wisconsin, our

 There are many opportunities to become a hospice volunteer.
 Volunteers are specially trained to serve our patients and families, and each program has its own training.
 For more information about training, contact the volunteer services department you are interested in joining.